maxheld83/ghactions/README.md

 - Set `R_LIBS_USER` to an empty string for standard R behavior.
 - Setting any `args` will overwrite the default.
+    **Warning**: When you provide custom commands, you loose the checks usually run by this package.
+    You're on your own.

 ## Caveat